Regulations for the use of IT resources at the University of Agder

 1.2 Regulations are to be clearly visible in relevant locations as for instance terminal rooms and must also be available electronically.
-Copies of the regulations are available at the ICT – department.
+Copies of the regulations are available at the Division of IT.
 When registering for the first time, users should be informed about or given a copy of the regulations.

 1.3 All users have a duty to keep themselves informed about the most recent version of the regulations.